PabloKostenko/MyApps/README.md

 ---

-### ✨ Features

-- 🌸 Week-view flower where each petal reflects your daily mood
-- 📝 Add short notes and edit moods retroactively
-- 🌈 Gradient petals for days with multiple moods
-- 📊 Stats tab with colored orb, pie & bar charts, streak counter and Week/Month/All toggle
-- 🧠 Insights tab with mood history, emoji filters, detected patterns (e.g. “You feel sad on Mondays”) and AI-powered mood advice

 ---

 # Cricket Mate

 **Cricket Mate** is a friendly scorekeeping and learning app for amateur cricket players.
 Track live match stats, learn the rules of the game and test your knowledge — all in one place.

+---

+### ✨ Features

+- 🏏 Create custom matches with teams, overs and player settings
+- 📘 Built-in interactive cricket guide covering rules, umpire signals and match formats
+- 📊 Real-time tracking of runs, wickets, overs and key events
+- ❓ Short quizzes after each section to reinforce knowledge

 ---